TL;DR

 Cospective is an online proofing software that offers two distinct tools to assist marketing and creative teams with the review of their video content.

 The remote review tool is tremendously accurate and provides users with high-resolution videos that have high frame rates.
-However, the tool is quite pricey which often extends beyond the needs of most marketing and creative teams.
+The tool is priced for professional use and may be more than what most marketing and creative teams need.

 11. Ashore

-The goal of Ashore is to stop proofs from getting lost at sea by offering online proofing for creatives.
-This online proofing software has automation tools that allow teams to set up and save flexible workflows for every kind of proof.
+Ashore offers online proofing for creatives.
+This tool has automation tools that let teams set up and save flexible workflows for every kind of proof.
 Users just need to add their approval stages, select approvers, and append their white-labeled email templates.

 12. CrossCap